NIJ is the research, development and evaluation agency of the U.S. Department of Justice.

 We are dedicated to improving knowledge and understanding of crime and justice issues through science.
 We provide objective and independent knowledge and tools to inform the decision-making of the criminal and juvenile justice communities to reduce crime and advance justice, particularly at the state and local levels.

-Input about crime-fighting successes, failures, and needs gathered directly from practitioners, policymakers, and researchers helps guide our research investments, capacity enhancement programs, and standards development.
+Input about crime-fighting successes, failures, and needs gathered directly from practitioners, policymakers, and researchers helps guide our research investments and standards development.

 The research objectives for each of NIJ’s portfolios are determined also by: